-Scientific laws are "statements or descriptions of the relationships between observable phenomena," while scientific theories are "explanations inferred from observable phenomena" (Lederman, 2004, p.
+Scientific laws are “statements or descriptions of the relationships between observable phenomena”,scientific theories, on the other hand, are “inferred explanations of observable phenomena” (Lederman, 2004, p.
 305).
-For example, in Einstein's theory of relativity gravity plays a crucial role.
-In this theory, the basic law of gravity is intact, and the theory extends it to include various complex situations involving space and time.
-It should be noted that theories and laws are supported by empirical data, are considered as different types of knowledge and one does not become the other.
-However, it is often believed that after being empirically tested a hypothesis becomes a theory and laws are mature-fabricated theories.
+For example, in Einstein’s theory of relativity, gravity plays a crucial role.
+In this theory, the basic law of gravity is intact, and the theory expands it to include diverse and complex situations involving space and time.
+It should be noted that theories and laws are based on empirical data, are considered as different types of knowledge and one does not become the other.
+However, it is often believed that after being empirically tested a hypothesis becomes a theory and the laws are mature-futile theories.

 Nature of scientific research

 It is often perceived that there is a step-by-step procedure similar to a recipe in all scientific research.
 However, there is no single “scientific method” that guarantees the development of scientific knowledge.
 Moreover, there is no single sequence of practical, conceptual or logical activities that accurately leads to valid claims in the development of scientific knowledge.

 Myth of “The Experimentation”

 This myth of NOS refers to the idea that only experimental research characterizes scientific research.
 However, scientific research can take other forms, such as descriptive and correlative (Lederman, 2004).

 Science is a human enterprise rooted and practiced in society (Abd-El-Khalick, et al., 2008); therefore, science affects and is affected by different cultural elements, such as social values, power structures, politics, socioeconomic factors, philosophy and religion (Lederman, 2004).
 The influence of these factors can be seen in the question of public funding of scientific research.

 Interaction between science and technology